e2002e/fbrc/README.md

 This software is not indented to be used by 'hackers' or 'crackers' to piss off people or take revenge, it is a proof of concept that unveils a flaw in the way facebook deals with password recovery in the hope that they fix it, if they don't then I'm not to be taken responsible for it, a child could have writen this code.
 Maybe they'll think about the end user and not about how much they earn.

 Prerequisites:

 python2.7 and pip

-access to facebook
+-access to facebook

-target email
+-target email

 pip install socks

 pip install numba

 Usage: